 Circadian rhythms make people’s desire for sleep strongest between midnight and dawn, and to a lesser extent in mid-afternoon.
 However, our changing menopause hormones cause disruption to our normal circadian rhythms, so as we transition into or through menopause, then it’s really important to restore this biological rhythm and make adjustments to get us back sleeping all night.
 If we don’t, then over time our brain and body start to read this 2-3am ‘awake’ period as ‘normal’.
 This is why food-timing is important as well and I get all the women who join me to focus on changing the time of their evening meal to better suit their circadian rhythm which controls digestion overnight.

 Certain brain structures and chemicals produce the states of sleeping and waking.
 Levels of melatonin begin climbing after dark and ebb after dawn.
-The hormone induces drowsiness, and scientists believe its daily light-sensitive cycles help keep the sleep/wake cycle on track.
+This powerful hormone induces drowsiness, and scientists believe its daily light-sensitive cycles help keep the sleep/wake cycle on track.

 As we enter our mid-life years, these levels of melatonin decline as oestrogen starts to decline.
 This means that our deep sleep continues to diminish.
 Night-time awakenings become more frequent and last longer.
 Waking after about three hours of sleep is particularly common and many women experience hot flushes, night sweats or want to get up and have a pee (yes, we have oestrogen receptors in our bladder as well).
 But the other main issue is weight gain.

-Is it time to get control over your weight?
+Is it time to get control over your weight and your sleep?

 When I began to look into our menopause symptoms as part of my women’s healthy ageing studies, I began to understand that our menopause transition is a natural transition that all women go through.
-But for millions of women, this stage of their lives can result in all sorts of mayhem, and it all starts with not sleeping well.
+Menopause is therefore, not the problem.
+We all go through it.
+The problem is that for millions of women, is that we are continuing to go about our daily life as if we aren’t in menopause.
+But we are!
+And when we make some simple lifestyle changes we can turn around the chaos naturally.
+With my 12 week programme, this all starts with turning around your sleep.

-Dr Wendy Sweet, PhD/ MyMT Creator and Lifestyle Coach/ Member: Australasian Society of Lifestyle Medicine.
+Dr Wendy Sweet, PhD/ MyMT™ Founder/ Member: Australasian Society of Lifestyle Medicine.

 “Putting menopause into wellness, not sickness for over 2000 women around the world.
 Join me when you can.”